KunalKundaliya/KunalKundaliya/README.md

 ---

-## 👨‍💻 A Little About Me
+## About Me

-* 🎓 CSE student at **MNNIT Allahabad**
+* CSE student at **MNNIT Allahabad**
-* 🧩 Enjoy solving **DSA & competitive programming** problems
+* Interested in **software development and problem solving**
-* 💻 Building projects with **JavaScript, React, Node.js & databases**
+* Building projects with **JavaScript, React, Node.js and databases**
-* 🚀 Love experimenting with new technologies through projects and hackathons
+* Exploring backend development and software engineering
-* 🤝 Always happy to collaborate, learn from others and build something useful
+* Enjoy participating in **hackathons and technical projects**
-* 🌱 Currently improving my **DSA, backend development and CS fundamentals**
+* Interested in understanding how real-world software systems are built
-* ☕ Probably learning something new while debugging something else
+* Always open to collaboration, new ideas and learning from others

 ---

-## 🛠️ Technologies I Work With
+## Technologies I Work With

 ### Languages